-Aligned with the State’s Health Improvement Plan, Healthy New Jersey 2020, which aims to improve health for all people, the goal of the Regional Chronic Disease Coalition is to address the state’s cancer burden and work toward improving health outcomes for people with or at risk for cancer and other chronic diseases.
-State-wide coalitions are supported by the New Jersey Department of Health Office of Cancer Control and Prevention to coordinate comprehensive cancer control efforts in New Jersey and contribute to the national efforts of the Centers for Disease Control (CDC).
+Aligned with the State’s Health Improvement Plan, Healthy New Jersey 2030, which aims to improve health for all people, the goal of the Chronic Disease Coalition (“Coalition”) is to address the state’s cancer burden and work toward improving health outcomes for people with or at risk for cancer and other chronic diseases.
+The Coalition is engaged in the delivery of cancer and chronic disease prevention education, support of early detection initiatives, addressing survivor quality of life along with policy and systems change that contribute to healthy and equitable communities.
+Coalitions state-wide are supported by the New Jersey Department of Health Office of Cancer Control and Prevention to coordinate comprehensive cancer control efforts in New Jersey and contribute to the national efforts of the Centers for Disease Control (CDC).

-Promote cancer prevention, support early detection efforts, address the needs of cancer survivors and promote health equity and quality of life.
+- Objective: Promote cancer prevention, support early detection efforts, address the needs of cancer survivors and promote health equity.

 Prevention Saves Lives

 Nobody is immune from getting cancer and multiple factors both inside and outside the body can contribute to the development of cancer.
 However, many cancers are preventable by reducing risk factors or getting appropriate vaccinations.
 Screening is effective in identifying some types of cancers in early, often highly treatable stages.
 Some risk factors for cancer can be avoided or controlled.
 For example, people can choose to avoid smoking, modify their diet and increase their exercise.
 Other risk factors, such as a person’s age, race, family history of cancer, and genetics are not possible to modify.